trashbirdecology/luisdva.github.io/_posts/2017-06-06-tidying-tables-coll-pt1.md

 ---
+title: "Tidy tables for collections-based research (Part 1)"
+layout: post
+excerpt: Wrangling commonly-used data formats for collections-based research.
+Part 1: GenBank accession tables.
+category: rstats
+tags:
+  - separate
+  - gather
+  - dplyr
+  - tidyr
+  - melt
+image:
+  feature: featureCollsRes.jpg
+  credit: Oxford Museum of Natural History; CC0 public domain image from Pixabay
+  creditlink:
-published: false
+published: true
 ---
-Tidy tables for collections-based research (Part 1)

 This series of posts will go through some simple steps to wrangle the data that often accompanies collections-based studies.
-This post is on handling multispecies tables of GenBank accession numbers, a common component of systematics papers.
+This post is on handling multispecies tables of GenBank accession numbers, a common component of systematics and phylogeography papers.

 As I work my way through the tables and appendices of various rodent phylogeny/morphology papers, I’ll continue to post more of the R code that has saved me lots of time by not having to edit large datasets by hand.

 In this case, I wanted to tidy up a pretty basic table from this 2013 [paper](http://onlinelibrary.wiley.com/doi/10.1111/jzo.12017/abstract) by Morgan and Alvarez.
 This supplementary table had species with their corresponding GenBank accession numbers for four different gene sequences.

+A subset of the data:

 |       species       	|          X12S          	|          cytb          	|    GHR   	|           TTH          	|
 |:-------------------:	|:----------------------:	|:----------------------:	|:--------:	|:----------------------:	|